JakubMusialik/JakubMusialik/README.md

 ## 🔭 I'm currently working on

-- Client and company projects in Objectivity as Java Software Developer
+- Client and company projects in Objectivity as Java Software Engineer
 - My old projects
 - Reactive Java Programming